 The Secret To Moist Meatloaf

-- The key to a moist meatloaf is to not overwork the mixture when you are blending everything together.
+- Not overwork the mixture.
+The key to a moist meatloaf is to not overwork the mixture when you are blending everything together.
 Once the ingredients are combined, simply form it into a loaf shape and place it on a baking sheet lined with parchment paper.

 - Bake at 375 degrees F (190 degrees C) for about an hour or until the internal temperature of the meatloaf reaches 160 degrees.
 Let the meatloaf rest for about 10 minutes before slicing and serving.